RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 MetaData
 ========

-The RosettaCarbohydrate Framework was created by Dr. Jason W Labonte (JWLabonte@jhu.edu), in collaboration with Drs.
-Jared Adolf-Bryfogle (jadolfbr@gmail.com) and Sebastian Raemisch (raemish@scripps.edu).
+The RosettaCarbohydrate Framework was created by Dr. Jason W Labonte (JWLabonte@jhu.edu), in collaboration with Dr. Jared Adolf-Bryfogle (jadolfbr@gmail.com) and Dr. Sebastian Raemisch (raemish@scripps.edu).

-PIs are: Jeff Gray of JHU (jgray@jhu.edu) and William Schief of Scripps (schief@scripps.edu).
+PIs are: Dr. Jeff Gray of JHU (jgray@jhu.edu) and Dr. William Schief of Scripps (schief@scripps.edu).

 Currently, it is still in development.
 Here are tips for use.
 More will come.